-The Company works in partnership with its host communities to uplift their economic and social status while engaging in the sustainability of the country's environment and natural resources.
+The Company works in partnership with its host communities while engaging in the sustainability of the country's environment and natural resources.
 Its comprehensive Corporate Social Responsibility program encompasses Five Es - Electrification, Education, Employment, Economics and Environment.

 RECOGNITION and AWARDS